 Cathy is a former teacher and small business owner.
-She moved to the Prospect lake area in 2002 with her husband and three sons and went to the PLDCA’s Halloween Howl that year (back when we could have fireworks!).
-She has volunteered at numerous events and activities since then and joined the board in 2017, working particularly on communications.
+She moved to the Prospect lake area in 2002 with her husband and three sons and went to the PLDCA’s Halloween Howl that year (back when we could have fireworks).
+She volunteered at numerous events and activities since then and joined the board in 2017, working particularly on communications and the garden.
 In her free time Cathy is a big e-bike enthusiast, enjoys yoga and sketching.
 What she loves most about the PLDCA is the creation of a more connected community.

 Dana Craft – Director at Large